 - Features suggestive of hepatic encephalopathy.

-- The other transaminase - ie ensure you have both ALT and AST results.
-The ratio of AST to ALT may be useful for distinguishing fatty liver due to alcoholic and nonalcoholic aetiologies (see above).
+- Check the other transaminase - in order to ensure you have both ALT and AST results.
+The ratio of AST to ALT may be useful for distinguishing fatty liver due to alcoholic and non-alcoholic aetiologies.

-- Prothrombin (INR) - sensitive marker of hepatic synthetic function.
+- Prothrombin time (INR) - sensitive marker of hepatic synthetic function.

-- Viral serology, eg hepatitis B and C, cytomegalovirus (CMV), Epstein-Barr virus and possibly HIV.
+- Viral serology - eg, hepatitis A (HAV), hepatitis B (HBV) and hepatitis C (HCV), cytomegalovirus (CMV), Epstein-Barr virus and possibly HIV.

 - Immunoglobulins (if not available, raised immunoglobulins may be suggested by a raised globulin fraction (total protein minus albumin)).